 Bose QC35 ii is not as hi-tech as Sony, but it a lot easier to identify with easy to reach buttons for volume, play, pause and skipping tracks.
-Both the headphones have a adjustable switch under the ear cup for different levels of Active Noise Cancellation (ANC).
+Both the headphones have an adjustable switch under the ear cup for different levels of Active Noise Cancellation (ANC).
 The same button can also summon the built-in Voice Assistant – Alexa and Google Assistant in Bose QC35 ii; the Sony WH-1000XM3 has Google Assistant only.

-Both headphones offer headphone port to be used in the wired mode.
+Both headphones offer a headphone port to be used in the wired mode.
 Bose offers a 2.5mm headphone jack while Sony offers a 3.5mm headphone jack.
 The Bose QC35 ii uses a micro USB port for charging while the Sony WH-1000XM3 uses the latest C – type USB charging port.

 The Sony WH-1000XM3 offers 30 hours of battery life in one single charge while the Bose QC35 ii gives 20 hours with ANC on.
 Both the headphones are available with quick charge features; Bose offers 2.5 hours of playback time with 15 min of charging while Sony gives a whopping 5 hours of usage time with just 10 min of charging.
 We had to give it to Sony for this class-leading battery technology, and in this segment, Sony is a clear winner.

 Both the headphones use Bluetooth 4.1 to pair but the Bose QC35 ii can actively pair with two devices at the same time while Sony maintains its one-on-one old school wireless connection methodology.
-Sony however uses LDAC technology, which, in layman terms can translate to – the best and clearest wireless audio quality transmission at the moment.
+Sony, however, uses LDAC technology, which, in layman terms can translate to – the best and clearest wireless audio quality transmission at the moment.
 All Android 8.0 and higher version phones are compatible with this technology.

-Sony has automatic active noise cancelling adjustments with its adaptive sound control app giving the best experience that you can garner while listening to your music.
+Sony has automatic active noise canceling adjustments with its adaptive sound control app giving the best experience that you can garner while listening to your music.
 When we tested both the headphones, Sony beat the Bose and made the latter feel like an average performer.
 Sony blocks out more background noise from AC units, fans and other bothering noise that often hinders your experience of good music.

 For the sake of argument, the Sony was a bit clear, almost by a thin hairline (and we literally mean it, if we could measure it that way).
-However, this happens and the effect of all the factors like ambient sound, surrounding conditions and other factors dictates the mood for this verdict.
+However, this happens and the effect of all the factors like ambient sound, surrounding conditions, and other factors dictates the mood for this verdict.

 There you have it – Sony seems to lead considerably in the battery and ANC departments while Bose gives a comfortable and lightweight experience.
 However, at the core, both headphones have some unique features but do not compromise on the sound quality.